ma-laforge/CMDimData.jl/doc/plotting.md

  - `EasyPlotQwt`: (Qwt)
  - `EasyPlotPlots`: (Plots.jl)

-Please note that the `@initbackend()` macro should only be used for interactive plotting & simple scripts.
-Conditionally importing of modules does not work well with the Julia pre-compilation system.

-To display EasyPlot plots using inline graphics, add the following:
+To display EasyPlot plots using inline graphics, add the following key before importing `CMDimData`:

 	ENV["EASYPLOT_RENDERONLY"] = "true"

-**IMPORTANT:** If `ENV["EASYPLOT_RENDERONLY"] != "true"`, EasyPlot will automatically push the default display onto Julia's display stack.
+**IMPORTANT:** If `ENV["EASYPLOT_RENDERONLY"] != "true"`, `EasyPlot` will automatically push the default display onto Julia's display stack.

-To dissallow SVG inline plots, add the following:
+To dissallow SVG inline plots, following key before importing `CMDimData`:

 	ENV["EASYPLOT_RENDERSVG"] = "false"

 ## Known Limitations

- - EasyPlot.jl mostly supports x/y graphs & basic plot attributes at the moment.
+ - `EasyPlot` supports mostly x/y graphs & basic plot attributes at the moment.
- - Does not support `DataTime` or `DataFreq`.
+ - `EasyPlot` does not support `DataTime` or `DataFreq`.

-### Compatibility

-Extensive compatibility testing of EasyPlot.jl has not been performed.
-The module has been tested using the following environment(s):

- - Linux / Julia-1.1.1

-## Disclaimer

-The EasyPlot.jl module is not yet mature.
-Expect significant changes.

-This software is provided "as is", with no guarantee of correctness.
-Use at own risk.
+ - The `EasyPlot.@importbackend [backend]` macro evaluates the interfacing code at run time to circumvent having to add backends as dependencies of `CMDimData`.
+They consequenly do not take advantage of Julia's pre-compilation cache.